 PERMANENT MAKEUP - ALSO REFERRED TO AS MICROPIGMENTATION

-All services performed by Certified Micropigmentation Expert Linda Krantz
+All services performed by Certified Master Micropigmentation Artist~Linda Krantz

 All Permanent Cosmetic treatments are not necessarily permanent.
 They can last up to 12 to 18 months for Microblading and 3 years or longer for other Techniques.
 The pigments we use are completely different than Body Art Ink pigments, which are most definitely permanent.
 PMU is not the same process as in conventional tattoos.

 When having a procedure you are required to to come back for a touch-up visit before it can be determined that the work is complete.
 It’s important to remember not everyone is a perfect candidate.
 Some skin types are different when it comes to skin tone and skin thickness which can affect the outcome.

 You want to be prepared for the color intensity of your procedure to be slightly darker, sharper and brighter than is expected for the final outcome.
 It will take some time for this transition based upon how quickly the outer layer of your skin exfoliates.
 Expect the final color to lighten a few shades with the end result looking more natural.